 As part of the OP document, secondary plans contain area-specific policies and guidance to manage community growth and developments.
 It outlines more detailed requirements on land use, infrastructure and design.
-The Westdale neighbourhood is governed by the same secondary plan with specific area or site-specific policies (SSP) for McMaster University (SSP 'A') and mixed use developments (SSP 'E') in Westdale, as presented in Figure 4.
+The Ainslie Wood neighbourhood is governed by a secondary plan associated with specific area or site-specific policies (SSP) for McMaster University (SSP 'A'), mixed use developments (SSP 'D', 'E' and 'G') and employment parcels (SSP 'C') within the study area, as shown in Figure 4.